 Cost per exposed Visit:

-This gives the cost to get one Exposed Individual to the store.
+This gives the cost incurred to get one Exposed Individual to the store.

-Visits is the total number of tracked footfalls at the POI.
-Conversion Rate identifies what percentage of Impressions/Clicks got converted as incremental visits at the POI.
+Conversion Rate Identifies what percentage of Impressions/Clicks got converted as exposed visits at the attributed stores.

 If 1000 impressions leads to 1 (incremental) visit, then conversion rate = 0.1%

-In the above graph (figure 2), you can view the conversion rate in four different views:
+In the above graph, you can view the conversion rate in four different views: